A man works under the open bonnet of a car and smiles at the camera.

 Context

-With over 940,000 refugees, Ethiopia is the one of the largest host countries in Africa.
+Ethiopia is the one of the largest host countries in Africa.
 However, many refugees are unable to provide for themselves.
-At the same time, the country has to cope with over 4.3 million internally displaced persons due to internal conflicts.
-Moreover, young persons are hit particularly hard by unemployment, as vocational training programmes and employment opportunities are often inadequate.
+At the same time, the country has to cope with more than 4 million internally displaced people due to internal conflicts.
+Moreover, young people are hit particularly hard by unemployment, as vocational training programmes and employment opportunities are often inadequate.

 Objective